A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: Conclusion

 \section{Conclusion}

 We introduced the implicit Finite Operator Learning (iFOL) technique, a novel framework for solving parametric PDEs on arbitrary geometries. iFOL is a physics-informed automatic encoder-decoder that combines three state-of-the-art techniques: conditional neural fields for spatial encoding, second-order meta-learning for PDE encoding, and a physics-informed loss function inspired by the original FOL concept.
 This operator learning technique is capable of providing both a precise continuous mapping between parameter and solution spaces and a reliable estimation of the operator's Jacobian.
-The computed Jacobian can be directly utilized for sensitivity analysis and gradient-based optimization without incurring additional computational costs.
+The computed Jacobian can be directly utilized for sensitivity analysis and gradient-based optimization, completely independent of the number of response functions.

-The applicability of the methodology is tested on several classes of PDEs, with special attention to problems in computational mechanics and materials engineering, namely hyperelasticity, linear elasticity, nonlinear thermal diffusion, and the Allen-Cahn equation.
-We address stationary and transient problems in 2D and 3D, including both regular and complex geometries.
-The variety of examples is intended to cover most potential applications.
-In all cases, iFOL is able to parametrically learn the solution and predict unseen test samples, even beyond the training regime, demonstrating its generalization capability to new scenarios without any retraining.
+The methodology is validated across a range of PDEs, including hyperelasticity, linear elasticity, nonlinear thermal diffusion, and the Allen–Cahn equation, in both 2D and 3D settings with regular and complex geometries.
+These examples span stationary and transient problems in computational mechanics and materials science.
+In all cases, iFOL successfully learns parametric solutions and generalizes to unseen test samples without retraining.